KaratsubaLabs/takoyaki-backend/README.md

 $ go run *.go server
 ```

+There are also a couple of utility scripts for rapid development in `dev/`.
+Be
+very careful when running these as they will purge all of your containers and
+vms.

 ## RUNNING ALL CONTAINERS

 To be able to run the stack, **docker** and **docker-compose** are required.